 The birth of Bill Spiller, a Black golfer, in 1913 is remembered on this date.

 He befriended several white players, including Lawson Little and Jimmy Demaret, who helped convince CC president George S. May to invite black players to his tournament.
 1947 Spiller turned pro and toured the UGA with Louis, among others.
 The competition forced him to take a reality check.
 One day Spiller hustled Joe Louis out of $7,000 in a showdown that started at dawn and didn't conclude until it was too dark for the pair to see each other.
 He bought a small house with his winnings.
 Peace of mind, however, would prove more expensive and elusive.
-Spiller desperately sought to earn a living playing golf professionally, and that meant eschewing the paltry purses of the Black golf tour for the more lucrative PGA circuit.
+Spiller desperately sought to earn a living playing golf professionally, which meant eschewing the black golf tour's paltry purses for the more lucrative PGA circuit.

 Only one thing stood in his way; the PGA's exclusionary Caucasian-only clause.
 Spiller shot a 68 to tie Ben Hogan for second place after the first round of the Los Angeles Open at the Riviera Country Club in 1948.
 Although he faltered and eventually finished 20 shots behind the victorious Hogan, Spiller finished in the top 60, making him eligible for the next PGA tournament, the Richmond Open outside Oakland.
 However, when he showed up to play, PGA Tour official George Schneiter enforced the Caucasian-only clause and turned them away.
 It wasn't until four years later that Spiller and his fellow outcasts, led by Louis, could deliver the first effective blow to the PGA and its policy.

 It came at the San Diego Open, where tour officials refused entry to Spiller and another Black pro named Eural Clark.
 Louis was allowed to play after the PGA was the subject of several critical reports by Walter Winchell in a national radio broadcast that exposed the tour's racial bias, even toward a war veteran.
-Louis' tenacity forced a vote later that week by the PGA Tournament Committee that resulted in a rule change.
+Louis' tenacity forced a vote later that week by the PGA Tournament Committee, resulting in a rule change.